 All visitors must sign in at the office and may be requested to show identity at any time.
 All staff, governors & regular visitors are DBS and qualification checked.
-Mrs Suzie Bourne is the Senior Designated Person (SDP) for Safeguarding Children.
-Anything which causes you concern should be reported to her or one of the deputies, Mrs Hannah Walsh or Mr Simon Marshall.
+Mrs Louise McNally is the Senior Designated Person (SDP) for Safeguarding Children.
+Anything which causes you concern should be reported to her or one of the deputies, Mrs Leanne Neeson, Mr Simon Marshall or Mrs Suzie Bourne.
 The school has a Safeguarding Children Policy and other procedures in place which can be found on the Policies page.
 All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.

 All visitors are given a “WMS Safeguarding leaflet” which explains their responsibilities.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first – unless we have reason to believe that such a move would be contrary to the child’s welfare.

 The school computers are scanned for inappropriate content by Forensic Software.
 Access to the internet is limited by the Worcestershire Schools filter and Forensic Software.
 Messages are displayed when material is filtered.